-Blue Umbrella can help you with your income tax return, for more information click here.
+Blue Umbrella can help you with your income tax return: for more information click here.

-- Foods and essentials (9% VAT)
+- Foods and essentials (9%)

-- Non-foods and luxuries (21% VAT)
+- Non-foods and luxuries (21%)

-- Special goods (0% VAT)
+- Special goods (0%)

-- Goods that are exported
+- Goods that are to be exported

-- Catch of Fish
+- Catches of Fish

 - International transport of people

 Businesses based in the Netherlands are subject to corporate tax on their worldwide income.
-The corporate tax rate (2019) is 19% for taxable amounts of up to €200,000.
+The corporate tax rate (2020) is 16.5% for taxable amounts of up to €200,000.
 For taxable amounts over €200,000, a tax rate of 25% applies.
-Typically for Dutch corporate taxation, profits generated by a business entity, which is owned by another company is free of taxation.
-Losses and profits between companies part of a fiscal unity can be off-set among each other.
+Under Dutch corporate taxation, profits generated by a business entity that is owned by another company are typically free of taxation.
+Profits and losses within companies that are part of the same fiscal unit can be offset internally.

-We offer tax support for small businesses, view our services and rates here.
+We offer tax support for small businesses: view our services and rates here.

-Various other forms of taxation
+Other forms of taxation

-Other forms of taxation are property tax, inheritance tax, gift tax, transfer tax, gambling tax, motor vehicle tax and import tax (duties).
-Property tax is collected by the local authorities (municipality).
-Inheritance tax (successierecht) is charged for an inheritance received from Dutch residents.
-Dutch nationals are considered Dutch residents for further 10 years.
+Other forms of taxation include property tax, inheritance tax, gift tax, transfer tax, gambling tax, motor vehicle tax and import tax (duties).
+Property tax is collected by the local authority (municipality).
+Inheritance tax (successierecht) is charged for inheritances received from Dutch residents.
+Dutch nationals are considered Dutch residents for a further 10 years after they leave the country.
 The inheritance tax rate ranges from 10% to 40%.
-The current rate for transfer tax (overdrachtsbelasting), the amount of tax one pays over the purchase of real estate, is 2 percent.
-The gambling tax (kansspelbelasting) is 30.1 percent of any winnings over €449, won in a chance game.
+The current rate of transfer tax (overdrachtsbelasting), paid on the purchase of real estate, is 2%.
+Gambling tax (kansspelbelasting) is 30.1% of any winnings over €449, won in a game of chance.